top of page

 LEARN MORE AND PARTNER WITH US!

-Currently in its inception stage, the initiative is being seeded by Our Collective Practice, a feminist hub dedicated to building narrative, knowledge, and power with and for girls.
-Ongoing partnerships and collaborations with Black, Indigenous and women and non-binary people of color curators, artists, documenters, and communities worldwide are actively developing.
+The initiative is being seeded by Our Collective Practice, a feminist hub dedicated to building narrative, knowledge, and power with and for girls.
+Ongoing partnerships and collaborations with Black, Indigenous and women and non-binary people of colour curators, artists, documenters, and communities worldwide are actively developing.

 To learn more about the Plurilogue, bring the performance to your community, or explore partnership opportunities, email us at hello@ourcollectivepractice.org.